Thomasv7877/WireTube/readme.md

 ## 1. Prerequisites
 ### Youtube API key
 One of the two search options is through the Youtube API.
-A Google Cloud Project is used te generate the required API key in requests, this is free.
+A Google Cloud Project is used te generate the required API key used in requests, this is free.
 This is recommended as the second option uses scraping and is prone to breaking if the youtube search results structure were to ever change.

 Steps